VisTR: Visualizations as Representations for Time-series Table Reasoning: Related Work

-To overcome these limitations, this work introduces a novel framework that leverages visualizations as a \emph{proxy} between tables and user queries, complementing SQL-based table reasoning by addressing challenges such as data change pattern identification and multi-modal interaction.
-The strategy is feasible, as visualizations can depict intuitive data patterns and illustrate complex underlying processes\cite{few2004show}, facilitating swift and effective interpretation by the human brain\cite{vis_2015}.
+To overcome these limitations, this work introduces a novel framework that leverages visualizations as \emph{representations} between tables and user intentions.
+Our inspiration is that visualizations can depict intuitive data patterns and illustrate complex underlying processes\cite{few2004show}, which aids swift and effective interpretation by users\cite{vis_2015}.
 However, this approach also presents challenges to be tackled.
-First, tabular data typically encompass numerous features, leading to a plethora of potential visualizations\cite{sen_2021,sun2022learning} that complicate interactive interactions.
+First, tabular data typically encompasses numerous features, leading to a plethora of potential visualizations\cite{sen_2021,sun2022learning} that complicate interactive interactions.
 Second, there are no direct approaches available to connect free-form user queries with visualizations.